 - “I Wanna Be Adored” by The Stone Roses (00:14:00): Jon tells Freddy (Ben Levi Ross ) that he’s giving him his mixtapes.
 Michael enters the kitchen and jokes about the famous “Moondance Diner mixtape.”
 Freddy discusses his health.

 - “Boho Days” by Andrew Garfield and Partygoers (00:16:00): Jon performs at his apartment.
-Various partygoers sing along.
+Various partygoers sing along to the Tick, Tick… Boom! soundtrack song.
 Scott (Ryan Vasquez) says “That was freaking amazing!” after previously being told that Jon is “the future of musical theatre.”

 - “No More” by Robin de Jesús, Andrew Garfield (00:22:00): Jon and Michael arrive at the Victory Towers.
 The characters perform together in a fantastical sequence.
 Michael admires his apartment while Jon reflects about his humble beginnings in New York City.